Priority: - Control

 - Please carefully read and follow herbicide labels prior to application.

-For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
+For alternative planting options to orange hawkweed download the ISCBC's Grow Me Instead brochure (pg.
 39 and 40).

 Download the Invasive Species Council of BC's Factsheet on Orange Hawkweed here.